Kate Middleton Hair Color: How to Get Honey Bronde Look

 • L’Oréal Paris Superior Preference: * Shade 7.3 (Honey Blonde): This is the closest “all-in-one” match for her current warm, sun-kissed tone.

-• Shade 8.3 (Medium Golden Blonde): Best if your hair is already a lighter brown and you want to push into her “blonde” territory.
+• Shade 8.3 (Medium Golden Blonde): Best if your hair is already a lighter brown.
+This shade allows you to push into her “blonde” territory.

 • Garnier Nutrisse Ultra Crème: * Shade 7.3 (Honeydip / Dark Golden Blonde): A cult favorite for this specific look.
 It has a rich, nourishing finish that mimics her high-shine gloss.

-• Shade UL3 (Honey Blonde Lift): Use this if your hair is very dark; it’s designed to lift dark hair several levels without looking orange.
+• Shade UL3 (Honey Blonde Lift): Use this if your hair is very dark.
+It’s designed to lift dark hair several levels.
+This prevents it from looking orange.

-• Clairol Nice ‘n Easy: * Shade 8G (Medium Honey Blonde): Known for its “three-tone” technology, which helps prevent the “helmet color” look by creating natural highs and lows.
+• Clairol Nice ‘n Easy: * Shade 8G (Medium Honey Blonde): It is known for its “three-tone” technology.
+This technology helps prevent the “helmet color” look by creating natural highs and lows.

 2. The “Mocha Bronde” (For a Cooler Look)